The Son Also Rises (Battlestar Galactica): Plot

 On Galactica, Admiral Adama questions Apollo's fitness for duty and grounds him from flying until he can get his head straight.
 In the meantime, he assigns Helo as CAG and puts Apollo in charge of security for Lampkin, much to his son's objection.
-Apollo meets Lampkin and learns that he had studied under Apollo’s grandfather, Joseph Adama, a man he says he hated.
+Apollo meets Lampkin and learns that he studied under Apollo’s grandfather, Joseph Adama, a man he says he hated.
 Lampkin requests to see his client Baltar, but chooses Apollo's quarters for the meeting, saying Baltar's cell and Lampkin's assigned quarters may be booby trapped or bugged.
-The meeting is arranged and as Apollo watches, Baltar and Lampkin discuss the trial.
-Baltar scribbles notes for his manifesto saying the tribunal will use Caprica Six's statements against him.
+The meeting is arranged, and as Apollo watches, Baltar and Lampkin discuss the trial.
+Baltar scribbles notes for his manifesto, saying the tribunal will use Caprica Six's statements against him.

 Lampkin later requests to go to Colonial One, but since Apollo is grounded from flight, he asks Athena to shuttle Lampkin and himself over.
 As Lampkin boards the Raptor, his cat escapes and crawls under the craft.
 Frustrated, Chief Tyrol stoops down to coax the animal out, but in doing so he finds another bomb attached to the landing gear.
 Everyone scrambles for safety, but the bomb doesn't go off.
 Later, Admiral Adama admonishes his son for disobeying orders and tells him to remain focused on his duty, regardless of grief for Starbuck.
 Tyrol conducts an investigation of the latest bomb and reveals that someone on the flight deck crew is the assassin.
 Cally Tyrol is convinced that it's a Cylon plot and indirectly points the blame at Athena.
 Her accusation is disregarded, but Athena is outraged, asking Cally why she would bomb her own Raptor.

 Meanwhile, Lampkin gets approval from Roslin to interview Caprica Six in an interrogation room.
 Roslin, Tory Foster and Admiral Adama eavesdrops on the conversation from the observation room.
 During the interview, Six says she will cooperate in prosecuting Baltar, but Lampkin says that Baltar still loves her deeply.
 He tells her that unlike Baltar, she will not be given a trial.
 He removes his sunglasses and gives her Baltar's pen, saying it was limited freedom that Baltar gave up for her.
 Six is moved, but returns the pen, saying the guards won't let her have it.
 In the meantime, Baltar panics in his cell at the mysterious "loss" of his pen.